Flat strips, Bowen-Margulis measures, and mixing of the geodesic flow for rank one CAT(0) spaces: Rank of Geodesics in CAT(0) Spaces

 For CAT($0$) spaces, the Busemann boundary is canonically homeomorphic to the visual boundary obtained by taking equivalence classes of asymptotic geodesic rays (see \cite{ballmann} or \cite{bridson}).
 Thus we will write $\bd X$ for the boundary with this topology, and use either description as convenient.

 A \defn{geodesic} in $X$ is an isometric embedding $v \colon \R \to X$.
+An isometric embedding of an interval $I \subset \R$ into $X$ is called a \defn{geodesic segment}, and an isometric embedding of $[0, \infty)$ into $X$ a \defn{geodesic ray}.
+The space $X$ is \defn{geodesically complete} (or, $X$ has the \defn{geodesic extension property}) if every geodesic segment in $X$ extends to a full geodesic in $X$.

+A subspace $F$ of $X$ is called a \defn{flat} if $F$ is isometric to some Euclidean $n$-space $\R^n$.
 A subspace $Y \subset X$ isometric to $\R \times [0, \infty)$ is called a \defn{flat half-plane}; note that half-planes are automatically convex.
 Call a geodesic in $X$ \defn{rank one} if its image does not bound a flat half-plane in $X$.
-If a rank one geodesic is the axis of an isometry $\gamma \in \Gamma$, we call it a \defn{rank one axis}.
+If a rank one geodesic $v$ is an axis of an isometry $\gamma \in \Gamma$, we call $v$ a \defn{rank one axis} and $\gamma$ a \defn{rank one isometry}.